Allow me to introduce myself.

 So pay attention to me.
 Get to know me.
 Learn my habits.
 My likes.
 My dislikes.
 My desires.
 My dreams.
 My values.
 Learn my language.
 Learn to recognize my moods

 Above all, treat me with respect.
 I will not be ill-treated, and why should I be?
 There are too many businesses vying for my attention.
 Every time you turn on the television, open a newspaper, or listen to the radio, you see and hear multitudes of companies competing for my attention.
-There are too many people who are willing to treat me right in exchange for my business
+I crave so much attention that I, one day, want to end up as the breaking news in Philadelphia.
+That would do me right.

 And know this, I am not easily fooled.
 Businesses treat me right or suffer the consequences.
 Sooner or later I always discover dishonesty, disrespect, or disinterest.
 Most of the time, I don’t announce my displeasure.
 I simply take my business elsewhere.